Sandford Studio Artist Program

 The acclaimed Barbara & Halsey Sandford Studio Artist Program at Kentucky Opera brings young professional opera singers to Louisville as apprentices to expand their performance experience.
 With over 400 singers auditioning for limited positions each year, the program features some of the most talented upcoming voices to be heard worldwide.

 The Sandford Studio Artist Program provides tailored training experiences and career guidance for emerging opera singers at an important stage in their career.
 Studio Artists have typically completed their graduate studies in voice and are looking to cultivate their training through mainstage experiences.
-Studio Artists gain exclusive access to professional artists, conductors, directors, coaches, as well other professional development opportunities.
+Studio Artists gain exclusive access to professional artists, conductors, directors, coaches, as well as other professional development opportunities.
 In addition, Studio Artists have the opportunity to sing in recitals, concerts, participate in master classes, and represent Kentucky Opera in various community and patron cultivation programs.

 Previous projects have featured Studio Artists as principals in collaborative semi-staged concert operas with regional partner orchestras and arts partners; education and family audience programming; and the Composer Workshop, a composer in residence project with the University of Louisville School of Music.
 Composers in Residence in the Composer Workshop have included Jake Heggie, Ben Moore, Daron Hagen, and Paul Moravec.
 Professional development opportunities include coachings, lessons and masterclasses with industry professionals.